nchoquettelevy/nchoquettelevy.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my website!
 I am a Postdoctoral Associate at Cornell University in the [Department of Global Development](https://cals.cornell.edu/global-development), working with Professor [Andrew Reid Bell and the ELM Lab](https://www.elm-lab.org/about) to develop better policy interventions to secure rural liveihoods against rising climate and environmental risks.
-In January 2025, I will join the Penn State [Department of Geosciences](https://www.geosc.psu.edu/) as an Assistant Professor of Climate Risk & Decision-Making!
+In January 2025, I will join the Penn State [Department of Geosciences](https://www.geosc.psu.edu/) as an Assistant Professor of Climate Risk & Decision-Making.

 **I am currently seeking a PhD student to join the Climate Adaptation Models for Policy (CAMP) Lab at Penn State starting in Fall 2025!**